 About the Author

 Ben Goodbrand is a lifelong student of the health, fitness and nutrition game.
-As a certified fitness and nutrition coach, his knowledge is tested and proven on a daily basis, having helped over 730 people improve their lives through his unique and effective methods.
-Ben works with a limited number of committed clients, so if you'd like to find out if his program is suitable for you, get in touch.
+As a certified fitness and nutrition coach, his knowledge is tested and proven on a daily basis, having helped over 830 people improve their lives through his unique and effective methods.
+Ben personally works with a limited number of committed clients, and also has a team of experienced online coaches.
+If you'd like to find out if there is a Bodyworx program suitable for you, get in touch.